showkoth/showkoth.github.io/_pages/about.md

 # 🔥 News
-- *[Aug 2024]*: &nbsp;🎉🎉 Started my PhD in Computer Engineering at University of Notre Dame, IN, USA.
+- *[Aug 2024]*: &nbsp;🎉🎉 Started my PhD in Computer Engineering at the University of Notre Dame, IN, USA.
-- *[Mar 2024]*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *[Mar 2024]*: &nbsp;🎉🎉 Selected for Research Assistant (RA) position at the Department of CSE, University of Notre Dame.

 # 📝 Publications